diplomaticeditions/diplomaticeditions.github.io/guidelines.md

 layout: page
 ---

+ODE welcomes submissions from individuals and collaborative research groups, with or without formal institutional affiliation.
+Anonymized submissions are reviewed by at least two reviewers.
+When the review is complete, editors will receive a single report from ODE.
+See more information about [our review process](../see-do-teach).

 ## Diplomatic textual edition ##

 While editors may submit editions in a format of their choosing (accompanied by explanatory documentation), they are encouraged to consult with the ODE editorial board prior to submitting an edition for review if they are uncertain about the acceptability of their editorial format, or if it departs signficantly from the [template material available from ODE](../templates).
-Before the ODE editorial board sends a submission out for review, they will ensure that it satisfies the following critiera:
+Before the ODE editorial board sends a submission out for review, we will ensure that it satisfies the following critiera:

 1. The editors must have chosen one of the following two licenses for publication:
     2. CC-BY-SA